 Apples are basically the unofficial fruit of fall.
-As soon as the foliage hits, farmer's markets, roadside stands and pick-your-own farms are filled to the brim with apples.
+As soon as the foliage hits, farmer's markets, roadside stands and pick-your-own farms are filled to the brim with apples and hungry customers.

-It's no wonder fans stock up – they are perfect for pies, butters, sauces and more, and apple picking is the best fall activity.
+It's no wonder fans stock up.
+They are perfect for pies, butters, sauces and more, and apple picking is the best fall activity.
 Douse them in caramel, enjoy a steaming cup of apple cider, make apple cinnamon muffins or indulge in caramel apple pie topped with ice cream.
 Consider creating an apple brandy hot toddy or warmed cider to enjoy around the campfire or fireplace.

 Fall is the season for beer, especially darker craft beers such as Porters, stouts and and Imperials .
 Cooler nights crave warming fall brews that replace the lighter ales of summer.
-It’s porter and stout season once again.

 Brown butter is a classic French technique in which butter is cooked long enough to turn the milk and salt particles brown while also removing the water from the butter.

-The result is a nutty and complex sauce that can add deep nutty flavor to sweet items (cakes, donuts, etc) and savory items, too.
+The result is a nutty and complex sauce that can add deep nutty flavor to sweet items (cakes, donuts, cookies) and savory items, too like butternut squash.

-Yes you can get carrots year round, but this is the season where warmed carrots make for a comforting side dish (especially if they are doused in honey).
+Yes, you can get carrots year-round, but this is the season where warmed carrots make for a comforting side dish (especially if they are doused in honey).

 Their hearty sweetness is the perfect base for fall-focused spices like cinnamon and brown butter, and they work perfectly in heartwarming soups, sweet cakes and breakfast muffins, not to mention waffles and other vegan goodies.

 Cinnamon is warming and spicy, a perfect addition to fall flavors and one of the season's most quintessential flavors.

-Cranberries reach their peak of color and flavor in autumn.
+Cranberries reach peak color and flavor in autumn.
 Starting mid-September, they are ready for harvesting and begin to show up in markets and stands all over the country.

 Take advantage of the rich, nutty sweetness of all-natural raw maple syrup and how it can enhance other fall flavors.
 It pairs perfectly with the seasonal flavors of baked desserts and veggies like squash.